Adarsh-singh-2002/DSA_/dynamic_programming/0README_DP.md

 >Longest Common Subsequence

 Given two strings, find the length of longest subsequence present in both of them.
 Both the strings are in uppercase latin alphabets.

+>Longest Increasing Subsequence

+Given an array of integers, find the length of the longest (strictly) increasing subsequence from the given array.